-With the adoption of PSD2, two new categories of service provider in the payment industries were created that did not exist before, namely payment initiation service providers (PISPs) and account information service providers (AISPs).
+With the adoption of PSD2, two new categories of service providers were established in the payment industry: payment initiation service providers (PISPs) and account information service providers (AISPs).

 At the same time, PSD2 narrowed the playing field between fintech players and the already well-established legacy players, as they were forced to provide dedicated interfaces allowing the sharing of data originating from their payment accounts.